 Methane CH4 is a greenhouse promoting gas that is a natural product of digestion and fermentation in the stomachs of grazing animals.
-It is normally produced in the rumen by special methanogenic bacteria that accept extra hydrogen ions formed after fermentation of the cellulose and carbohydrates by fibrolytic and amylolytic bacteria.
-In this way it protects animals from ruminal PH drop and acidosis that would mean decreased digestive efficiency, decreased activity of rumen enzymes, and danger to overall health.
+It is normally produced in the rumen by special methanogenic bacteria that accept extra hydrogen gas molecules formed after fermentation of the cellulose and carbohydrates by fibrolytic and amylolytic bacteria.
+In this way it protects animals from ruminal hydrogen gas accumulation that would decrease digestive efficiency, inhibit activity of rumen enzymes, and bring danger to overall health.
 Ruminant animals have the unique ability to digest cellulose and lignin by specialized bacteria in their digestive tract, convert them into short chain fatty acids (propionate, butyrate and acetate), absorb them into the circulation, which is then used for energy balance, growth and metabolism (Ferry, 2011; Macfarlane, 2003).
-However, excessive production of the methane means that beneficial metabolites are not converted into the Short Chain Fatty acids, and being used for productive energy needs, are diverted into the methane and get excreted.
+However, excessive production of the methane means that beneficial metabolites are not converted into the Short Chain Fatty acids, and instead of being used for productive energy needs, are diverted into the methane and get excreted.
 There is an irreversible loss of 2.3% of potentially useful metabolites for every 1 kg of Dry Matter intake, which signifies losses of animal productivity and ultimately decrease in profitability of the farms (Niu et al, 2018).
 Methane production in the rumen is shown to positively correlate with animal weight, dry matter intake, NDF digestibility, simple sugars and carbohydrates in the diet and negatively correlate with fatty acids intake (Niu et al, 2018).
 There have been ongoing efforts to reduce methane emission by changing animal feed.
-Several additives were studied over the years, including nitrates, tannins, saponins, essential fatty acids, ionophores, chemical synthetic bromoform, and vaccinations.
+Several additives were studied over the years, including nitrates, tannins, saponins, essential fatty acids, ionophores, chemical synthetic bromoform.
+Other strategies were employed as well such as as vaccinations and strategic breeding for genetically less methane producing breeds.
 Reported methane reduction ranged from 10% to 39% (Williams, 2010; McGinn, 2004; Patra, 2010; Goel, 2012; Cottle,2011).
-In some studies (particularly with synthetic bromoform) the methane reducing ability gradually declined over time meaning – suggesting potential bacterial adaptation to counteract the trend (Patra, 2017; Belanche, 2019).
-Several research studies demonstrated that red seaweed Asparagopsis Taxiformis significantly (40 to 90%) decreased methane production in the rumen of the cows, sheep and goats both in vivo and in vitro
+In some studies (particularly with synthetic bromoform) the methane reducing ability gradually declined over time suggesting potential bacterial adaptation of the rumen bacteria that evolved genetically to counteract the trend (Patra, 2017; Belanche, 2019).
+Several research studies demonstrated that red seaweed Asparagopsis Taxiformis significantly (40 to 90%) decreased methane production in the rumen of the cows, sheep and goats both in vivo and in vitro.

-A.taxiformis extract produced Quorum Sensisng inhibition of bacterial biofilm.
+A.taxiformis extract produced Quorum Sensing inhibition of bacterial biofilm.

-The extract of A.taxiformis was active against multiple pathogens of sea bass including P.damsele, Vibrio.harveyi considered to be resistant to most antibiotics in aquaculture when fed by pellets.
+The extract of A.taxiformis was active against multiple pathogens of sea bass including Photobacterium damselae, Vibrio harveyi considered to be resistant to most antibiotics in aquaculture when fed by pellets.

-A.taxiformis aqueous extract was effective inhibiting embryonic development of Neobenedenia ectoparasite of infected farmed barramudi fish, reducing hatching success of the parasite to 3% compared to with 99% for the seawater control.
+A.taxiformis aqueous extract was effective inhibiting embryonic development of Neobenedenia ectoparasite of infected farmed barramundi fish, reducing hatching success of the parasite to 3% compared to with 99% for the seawater control.

 Algal extract has powerful effect on Leishmania infantum achieving 100% mortality of the parasite, and the LD 50 value was 25 mcg/ml for promastigote and 9 mcg/ml for amastigote.

 Asparagopsis taxiformis also contains water soluble polysaccharide carrageenan that is a digestion resistant fiber that was shown to have prebiotic properties and ability to selectively modulate intestinal microflora with survival of most favorable for the host microorganisms and suppression of the pathogenic microflora.
 There is an important interaction between bacterial microflora and parasite organisms in the intestine of the vertebrate animals.
 Alteration of the microflora with the prebiotics and other biologically active substances can make intestine less hospitable to parasites.
-Favorable microbiota can affect mucus synthesis that can increase expulsion of the parasite, strengthen the permeability of mucus barrier that resists parasite infestation, secrete molecules that inhibit invading parasites, can prime protective immune response by stimulating host Treg cells in the gut.
+Favorable microbiota can affect mucus synthesis that can increase expulsion of the parasite, reduce the permeability of mucus barrier that can better resist parasite infestation, secrete molecules that inhibit invading parasites, can prime protective immune response by stimulating host immune T reg cells in the gut.

-Our study is done on organic farm and results would need to be confirmed in commercial setting, which utilize concentrated feed.
+Our study is done on organic farm and results would need to be confirmed in a different production systems.

 Z Farms is a certified organic farm in the village of Dover Plains, New York.
 We conduct certified organic poultry and meat operations and grow berries and vegetables.